Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Introduction

-Since this is a rapidly moving area of research with huge technological potential, we believe our stochastic averaging results will be useful for understanding and designing efficient quantum communication networks.
+Besides the works of Kurtz and colleagues, there have been several works that propose multiscale approximations utilising the stochastic averaging principle (sometimes with some overlap with Kurtz's approach).
+For instance, the authors in \cite{Enger2023Unified} propose a generator-based weak convergence theorem, which incidentally is also based on \cite[Theorem 2.1]{Kurtz1992Averaging}.
+Our result does not follow from \cite[Theorem 2.3]{Enger2023Unified} since the operator $\mathcal{A}$ (defined in \eqref{eq:A_operator}) describing the dynamics of the slow variable depends on both the fast and the slow variables.
+The work of \cite{Crudu2012AAP} provides stochastic averaging principles where the limiting process is a piecewise deterministic Markov jump process.
+The works \cite{Laurence2025AIMD,Laurence2026ScalingMethods} consider \acp{CRN} with non-standard scaling parameters such as the initial volume of the \acp{CRN} and discontinuous limits.

+To the best of our knowledge, this is the first application of the stochastic averaging principle to entanglement-assisted communication networks.
+The results of this paper provide the necessary ingredients for the analysis of more complex entanglement queueing models for quantum communication networks.
+One promising direction is the analysis of multi-user (or multi-receiver) scenarios, where either users share the same entanglement queue or each user has its own dedicated entanglement queue, as recently developed in~\cite{Dai_Qu_Queuing_delay}.
+Similar multi-entanglement queueing models arise in the context of quantum switches, the counterpart of classical switches, and are currently being developed in several recent works~\cite{Towsley_stochastic_qu_switch,Twosley_ideal_Qu_switch}.
+Among the recent works, \cite{bhambay2025optimal,zubeldia2026matching} rely on similar principles, namely time scale separation and~\ac{FLLN}, however, in the context of scheduling in multi-entanglement queueing scenarios.
 To help facilitate practical applications, we have included an extensive discussion of various model parameters and their implications in \Cref{sec:discussion}.
 For this reason, we have also made an effort to keep the mathematical exposition as self-contained as possible.

 The rest of the paper is structured as follows.
 The \ac{SDE} model is described in \Cref{sec:ctmc_model}.
 The statement and the proof of the \ac{FLLN} is provided in \Cref{sec:averaging}.
 We discuss the \ac{FCLT} in \Cref{sec:FCLT}.
 Finally, we conclude with a discussion in \Cref{sec:discussion}.
 Additional mathematical details are provided in \ref{sec:math_details}.
 Before delving into the mathematical model, we lay down our notational conventions.